svmpsp/bad-framework/docsrc/pages/usage.rst

    usage: bad [-h] [-c BAD.CANDIDATE] [-d BAD.DATA] [-o BAD.DUMP.FILE]
               [-p BAD.CANDIDATE.PARAMETERS] [-q BAD.CANDIDATE.REQUIREMENTS] [-v]
-	      [{init,server-start,server-stop}]
+	      [{run,server-start,server-stop}]

 The BAD CLI is the main client provided with the BAD framework.
 It enables users to control BAD processes and run experiments on the framework.

 Basic commands
 --------------
-Commands are used to manage the BAD framework, all available commands are described in Table XXX.
+Commands are used to manage the BAD framework, all available commands are described in the following table.

 ================  ================================================================================================================================
  Command           Description
 ================  ================================================================================================================================
- init              Initializes BAD configuration files in current directory server-start      Starts BAD server processes.
-By default reads configuration from conf/bad-defaults.conf and conf/workers server-stop       Stops BAD server processes.
-By default reads configuration from conf/bad-defaults.conf and conf/workers
+ run               Runs a suite of anomaly detection experiments. server-start      Starts BAD server processes.
+By default reads configuration settings from .bad/bad.conf and .bad/workers. server-stop       Stops BAD server processes.
+By default reads configuration settings from .bad/bad.conf and .bad/workers.
 ================  ================================================================================================================================

 Execution